mlds6-jwj/lyrics_generator/scripts/README.md

 # README scripts folder

-In this folder we have the folliwing subfolders with the contyent specified bellow:
+In this folder we have the folliwing subfolders with the content specified bellow:
 * data_acquisition:
 * eda:
 * evaluation: